'Frozen' ices competition to win post-holiday box office race

 Like its predecessors, the film uses a "found footage" style that captures encounters with invisible forces on camera.

-Distributor Paramount Pictures released "The Marked Ones" in January to give audiences something new after the family fare and adult dramas that crowded theatres around Christmas.
+Distributor Paramount Pictures released "The Marked Ones" in January to give audiences something new after the family fare and adult dramas that crowded theaters around Christmas.

 Box office forecasters had predicted the movie would start with $19 million to $23 million over the weekend.
 It cost just $5 million to make, a small sum for a Hollywood release.